s-marty/SmartChute/README.md

 * Up to 25 playlist choices in sidebar when viewing playlists.
 * Blacklist annoying channels with one click if enabled
 * De-blacklist channels with two clicks using Smarty menu
+* Double-click the Smarty menu button for additional menu options.
 * Unfix top header to show only while up-scrolling
 * Hide the upper channel carousel using Smarty menu
 * Hide unsafe ads to avoid viruses or other malware
 * Hide or unhide comments section - make up your own mind  or not
 * Scrolls down to video player automatically if header is unfixed
+* Seek by single frame using <> (,.) keys while video is paused.
+* Mouse-over the progress bar for frame preview. (not for slow conn.)
+* &nbsp;&nbsp;Requires ~8mB additional bandwidth for a 640x360 video.
+* Volume indicator visible when using ↑↓ keys.
+* Full screen forward/back navigation, autoplay or not.
+* Take and edit a downloadable screenshot of the current video frame.
 * Autoplay videos or not is now selectable
 * Video volume is persisted - No More 100% volume the first play
 * Theme night/day is persisted when clicking the sun/moon icon